 I have taken thousands of photos over the years of the places I have traveled, trying not just to capture the scenery but the flavor of each place.
 It was important to capture the culture in each shot.
 The ones that have always told the story best were photos I have taken of people.
 People’s expressions tell you the real story.
 It’s the window into their life.

 When the first SLR digital cameras came out I was the first one down at the store.
 It wasn’t that I didn’t like film, but the waiting time to see your pictures needed to be remedied.
 With digital photography you can see your picture right after you shoot it, similar to that Polaroid I got as a kid.
 With the SLR you could change lenses, which are the eyes of your camera.
 I was sold.
 Now over the years of living in the islands I have been to many weddings and being me, I take my camera with me everywhere.
 I’m always looking for those magic moments you can capture with a camera and what better place than at a friend’s wedding.
 Giving them their photos afterward has always been the best part for me.
 Seeing their faces as if they were reliving those moments and how happy my photography made them was just a great feeling.
 It got me to thinking.

 One of my closest friends and I decided to take a photo class on St Thomas with a very well-known photographer named Steve Rockstein.
 I have always worked on honing my photography skills, but I wanted an opinion of my work from a professional photographer.
 Since then I have taken several of Steve’s classes and he has confirmed that I should look towards my passion which has always been photography.
-I have been capturing moments on my camera since I was a kid and photographing weddings in St Thomas, US Virgin Islands has given me the opportunity to do what I truly love.
+I have been capturing moments and events on my camera since I was a kid and photographing weddings in St Thomas, US Virgin Islands has given me the opportunity to do what I truly love.
 Being able to photograph people's unique moments, to tell the story of their wedding day with my pictures, and to see the look on their faces as they look through their pictures reminds me of my first camera days.
 By the way, I have acquired a better camera since then.